kyaw-codes/websocket-full-demo/README.md

 The directory named 'websocket' is a server-side spring boot project and 'websocket-client' is a client-side Angular app.

-To install required node_modules 'for websocket-client', run the following command
+To install the required node_modules for 'websocket-client', run the following command
 > npm i

-This will install all the dependencies required for your client-side Angular app.
+This will install all the dependencies required.
+Now, you're ready to go for **ng serve**